 10) Packers and Movers Charges

 For many of us buying a house is like achieving a huge milestone in our lives.
-When we plan our savings and investments according to, not only for the cost of property but, also for other additional expenses to be incurred, then we will have more clarity & avoid the burden of so much expenses before buying our dream home.
+When we plan our savings and investments according to, not only for the cost of the property but, also for other additional expenses to be incurred, then we will have more clarity & avoid the burden of so many expenses before buying our dream home.

 And I would say around 10 – 20% of your house cost, should be kept aside to meet all these expenses. eg. if you are planning to buy a house of Rs.
-50 Lac then additional 5 – 10 Lac has to be taken in to consideration.
+50 Lac then additional 5 – 10 Lac has to be taken into consideration.

 If anyone in your circle of friends and family is planning to buy a house, let them know about these additional costs.
-And also, if I have missed some points so please add in comment section.
+And also, if I have missed some points so please add in the comment section.